 Revenue is recognized when it satisfies a performance obligation by transferring a promised cannabis good to a customer.
 A contract, whether a verbal or written sales order, is established with customers prior to order fulfillment with agreement upon unit prices, delivery dates, and payment terms.
 The transaction price is based on market pricing while considering the value of the Company's brand and quality.
 Transaction price is allocated to each product sold based upon the negotiated unit sales price associated with each product line scheduled for delivery within the order.
 Performance obligation satisfaction occurs upon delivery to customer premises.
-These types of revenues accounted for under ASC Topic 606, generally, do not require significant estimates or judgments based on the nature of the Company's contracts do not include multiple performance obligations or material variable consideration.
+These types of revenues accounted for under ASC Topic 606, generally, do not require significant estimates or judgments based on the nature of the Company's revenue stream.
+The sales prices, including discounts, are fixed at the point of sale and all consideration from contracts is included in the transaction price.
+The Company's contracts do not include multiple performance obligations or material variable consideration.